Life Skills Training

-For people with autism, it is essential to provide life skills training in the home, school, and community.
+For people with developmental and physical challenges, it is essential to provide life skills training in the home, school, and community.
 Regardless of age, children and adults benefit greatly from learning skills that teach independence in phases as early as possible.
 While there are many programs and schools that help focus on these skills, there are also in-home services that can make a big difference.

 Being independent is about having the skills and confidence to transition from childhood to adulthood.
 Learning these skills at an early age ensures that those with autism can grow into their skills over time.